Siberian tiger: Attacks on humans

-According to the Japanese Police Bureau in Korea, in 1928 a tiger killed one human, whereas leopards killed three, wild boars four and wolves killed 48.
+According to the Japanese Police Bureau in Korea, in 1928, a tiger killed one human.
+In contrast, leopards killed three, wild boars four, and wolves killed 48.
 Six cases were recorded in 20th century Russia of unprovoked attacks leading to man-eating behaviour.
-Provoked attacks are however more common, usually the result of botched attempts at capturing them.
-In December 1997, an injured Amur tiger attacked, killed and consumed two people.
+Provoked attacks are, however, more common, usually the result of botched attempts at capturing them.
+In December 1997, an injured Amur tiger attacked, killed, and consumed two people.
 Both attacks occurred in the Bikin River valley.
 The anti-poaching task force Inspection Tiger investigated both deaths, tracked down and killed the tiger.

 In January 2002, a man was attacked by a tiger on a remote mountain road near Hunchun in Jilin province, China, near the borders of Russia and North Korea.
 He suffered compound fractures but managed to survive.
 When he sought medical attention, his story raised suspicions as Siberian tigers seldom attack humans.
-An investigation of the attack scene revealed that raw venison carried by the man was left untouched by the tiger.
+An investigation of the attack scene revealed that the raw venison carried by the man was left untouched by the tiger.
 Officials suspected the man to be a poacher who provoked the attack.
 The following morning, tiger sightings were reported by locals along the same road, and a local TV station did an on-site coverage.
 The group found tiger tracks and blood spoor in the snow at the attack scene and followed them for approximately 2,500 meters, hoping to catch a glimpse of the animal.
-Soon, the tiger was seen ambling slowly ahead of them.
+Soon, the tiger was seen ambling ahead of them.
 As the team tried to get closer for a better camera view, the tiger suddenly turned and charged, causing the four to flee in panic.
 About an hour after that encounter, the tiger attacked and killed a 26-year-old woman on the same road.
 Authorities retrieved the body with the help of a bulldozer.
 By then, the tiger was found lying 20 meters away, weak and barely alive.
 It was successfully tranquilized and taken for examination, which revealed that the tiger was anemic and gravely injured by a poacher's snare around its neck, with the steel wire cutting deeply down to the vertebrae, severing both trachea and esophagus.
 Despite extensive surgery by a team of veterinarians, the tiger died of wound infection.
 Subsequent investigation revealed that the first victim was a poacher who set multiple snares that caught both the tiger and a deer.
 The man was later charged for poaching and harming endangered species.
 He served two years in prison.
 After being released from prison, he worked in clearing the forest of old snares.